auth0/docs/articles/api-auth/dynamic-client-registration.md

 By default, the feature is disabled for all tenants.
 To change this, you have to:
 - update some tenant settings
-- promote the connections you will use with your dynamic clients to **domain connections**, and
+- promote the connections you will use with your dynamic applications to **domain connections**, and
-- update your client's login page (if you use [Lock](/libraries/lock/v11))
+- update your application's login page (if you use [Lock](/libraries/lock/v11))

 ::: warning
-Auth0 supports **Open Dynamic Registration**, which means that if you enable this feature, **anyone** will be able to create clients in your tenant without a token.
+Auth0 supports **Open Dynamic Registration**, which means that if you enable this feature, **anyone** will be able to create applications in your tenant without a token.
 :::

 ### Update tenant settings